egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ### Data Exploration

-The original proposal contemplated to get the date from an open dataset called "EOD data for all Dow Jones stocks" in Kaggle, which contained the historical data for Dow Jones stocks, however for some reason this dataset is not longer available.
+The original proposal contemplated to get the data from an open dataset called "EOD data for all Dow Jones stocks" in Kaggle, which contained the historical data for Dow Jones stocks, however for some reason this dataset is not longer available.
 Then the alternative and solution used in this project is to extract the data from the original source, which is an API provided by IEX Group Inc. (https://iextrading.com), it provides access to stock historical records to developers and engineers for free.

 The API provided by IEX (which documentation can be found at https://iextrading.com/developer/docs/#chart) allows to retrieve historical stock price information for a maximum of 5 years back to the current date.
 The API can provide historical records for several companies, but for this project only the records for the ones in the Dow Jones are retrieved.
 An important aspect to notice is that the market is closed on weekends and some defined holidays.

 The API retrieves the data in the in JSON format, which at the end contains records, where each record corresponds to the information of a trading day for a specific company, a company is identified by a ticker symbol (also known as stock symbol).
-For example to retrieve the historical stock prices for the ticker symbol MSFT (Microsoft Corporation) of the last 5 years, the call to the API would be https://api.iextrading.com/1.0/stock/aapl/chart/5y
+For example to retrieve the historical stock prices for the ticker symbol MSFT (Microsoft Corporation) of the last 5 years, the call to the API would be https://api.iextrading.com/1.0/stock/msft/chart/5y

 The historic stock price records contain the following columns: